obiwanus/focus-zig/LOG.md

 - No known bugs

 # DONE
++ Fix: selection end is misadjusted when unindenting
++ Fix: selection doesn't include newline
++ Fix: empty line at the end is not unindented
 + Fix indentation when creating new line above and below
 + Move cursor left and right with ctrl
 + Adjust cursor after save